Cloudef/bemenu/README.md

 make install PREFIX=/usr

 # Other usual variables are available for modifying such as DESTDIR, bindir, libdir and mandir
-# Note that if you want a custom libdir, you should pass that during build as well, since it
+# Note that if you want a custom PREFIX or libdir, you should pass those during build as well,
-# will be used compile-time to figure out where to load renderers from!
+# since they will be used compile-time to figure out where to load renderers from!

 # HTML API documentation (requires doxygen installed):
 make doxygen